 Just like coconut oil, not all honey is created equally.
 You won’t experience real results from generic grocery store honey.
 Most common honey is pasteurized at high heat, which kills all nutrients and therapeutic properties.
 The best honey for canker sores is unprocessed, unfiltered raw honey.
+Manuka honey has shown specifically good results.
 Apply to your canker sore four times per day.

 Vinegar for Canker Sores

 Just like coconut oil, apple cider vinegar (ACV) has long been a fan favorite in the natural health and wellness community.
 And just like coconut oil and honey, it’s all about the type of vinegar you purchase to get the best results.